 Steeped in tradition for the past half century, the Piano Pedagogy division at the University of Illinois School of Music is a pioneering program and among one of the oldest in the United States.

-Their national and international presentations, master classes, performances, and publications, our piano pedagogy faculty members are among the most visible with many of their publications used extensively as standard resource texts on piano literature, favored editions of solo piano music, and texts for college group piano classes.
+Through national and international presentations, master classes, performances, and publications, our piano pedagogy faculty members are among the most visible, with many of their publications used extensively as standard resource texts on piano literature, favored editions of solo piano music, and texts for college group piano classes.
 Our graduates hold positions in prestigious universities throughout the world and are leaders in the music industry as composers, teachers and administrators.